unclemusclez/the-seo-framework-ai/README.md

    - **Temperature**: Adjust the creativity of suggestions (0-2, default: 0.7).
    - **Enable Description Suggestions**: Check to auto-process descriptions with AI.
    - **Enable Title Suggestions**: Check to auto-process titles with AI.
+   - **Allow Unverified SSL**: Check to allow connections to endpoints with self-signed or invalid SSL certificates.
    - Save changes.

 ## Usage